kobolog/gorb/README.md

 - [ ] Add more options for Gorb Pulse: thresholds, exponential back-offs and so on.
 - [ ] Support for IPVS statistics (requires GNL2GO support first).
 - [ ] Support for FWMARK & DR virtual services (requires GNL2GO support first).
-- [ ] Add service discovery support, e.g. automatic Consul service registration.
+- [x] Add service discovery support, e.g. automatic Consul service registration.
 - [ ] Add BGP host-route announces, so that multiple GORBs could expose a service on the same IP across the cluster.
 - [ ] Add some primitive UI to present the same action palette but in an user-friendly fashion.
+- [ ] Replace command line options with proper configuration via a JSON/YAML/TOML file.